 If the Leave of Absence is approved, the student may return prior to or at the end of the Leave of Absence and resume training.

-Upon the student's return from the leave of absence, the student is permitted to complete the coursework he or she began prior to the leave of absence.
+Upon the student's return from an approved leave of absence, the student is required to complete all coursework he or she began prior to the leave of absence.